NXP-MCU-X-Lab/lpc_uart_server/README.md

 3. After firmware download complete, you will see upto 10 ttyUSBx device file shown in /dev/, which mean they are ready for use:

 ```
-root@ls1021atwr:/usr/bin/LPC_firmware_download_tool# ls /dev/ttyUSB
+root@ls1021atwr:/usr/bin/LPC_firmware_download_tool# ls /dev/ttyUSB*
 ```

-Note: There is a user space program which can be used (on arm64 platform) for function test and demo, please see folder user_space_test_program/ for details.
+Note: There is a user space program which can be used (on arm64 platform) for function test and demo,if you use 32bit platform,please recompile the source. please see folder user_space_test_program/ for details.

 ### Debug

-The device’s driver has added two files in sysfs to show the number of sending and receiving data (in bytes).
-The file named “send_bytes” means the data ttyUSBx device has sent since usb serial device got enumerated.
-Similarly, the file named “recv_bytes” means the data ttyUSBx device have received since usb serial device got enumerated.
+The device’s driver has added three attribute in sysfs to show the number of sending and receiving data (in bytes) and control the switch of loopback.
+The named “send_bytes” means the data ttyUSBx device has sent since usb serial device got enumerated.
+Similarly, the named “recv_bytes” means the data ttyUSBx device have received since usb serial device got enumerated.The "send_bytes" and "recv_bytes" only for read.
+The attribute of "loopback" can readed and writen , default value is 0(closed),if you want use loopback,execute command "echo 1 > loopback" ,otherwise "echo 0 > loopback".

 Here is an example:

 ```
+root@ls1043ardb:/mnt# ./usbttytestm 1 10 hello.c  recvhello 115200 1

-root@ls1043ardb:/sys/bus/usb/devices/1-1.4:1.0/ttyUSB8# cat send_bytes
+root@ls1043ardb:/sys/class/tty/ttyUSB1/device# cat send_bytes
-360855
+23755
-root@ls1043ardb:/sys/bus/usb/devices/1-1.4:1.0/ttyUSB8# cat recv_bytes
+root@ls1043ardb:/sys/class/tty/ttyUSB1/device# cat recv_bytes
-360855
+23755
+root@ls1043ardb:/sys/class/tty/ttyUSB1/device# cat loopback
+1
+root@ls1043ardb:/sys/class/tty/ttyUSB1/device# echo 0 > loopback
+root@ls1043ardb:/sys/class/tty/ttyUSB1/device# cat loopback
+0

 ```